django/deps/draft/orm-field-api-related-improvement.rst

 =====================================
 what is ``VirtualField``?
 -------------------------
-"A virtual field is a model field which it correlates to one or multiple concrete fields, but doesn't add or alter columns in the database."
+A VirtualField is a model field type which co-relates to one or multiple concrete fields, but doesn't add or alter columns in the database.

+ORM or migrations certainly can't ignore ForeignKey once it becomes virtual;
+instead, migrations will have to hide any auto-generated auxiliary concrete fields to make migrations backwards-compatible.